info-design-lab/IN653-Instructional-Design/README.md

 Instructor: **Prof. Venkatesh Rajamanickam**

-**Timings**: Monday, Tuesday, Thursday 9:30 am to 5:30 pm and Friday 2:30 pm to 5:30 pm (Sr. IxD Classroom,Ground floor).
+**Timings**: Monday, Tuesday, Thursday 9:30 am to 5:30 pm and Friday 2:30 pm to 5:30 pm (Sr. IxD Classroom, Ground floor).

 If you're on Github, you can watch this repo for updates.